Zeroth-Order Regularized Optimization (ZORO): Approximately Sparse Gradients and Adaptive Sampling: Numerical experiments

 \subsection{Asset risk management}

-Consider a portfolio consisting of $d$ different assets, where $x_i$ and $m_i$ denote the fraction of the portfolio invested in, and the expected return of, asset $i$ respectively. $\mathcal{C}$ denotes the covariance matrix of asset returns.
-The portfolio risk, which we aim to minimize, is $\frac{x^{\top}\mathcal{C} x}{2(\sum_{i=1}^d x_i)^2}$.
+Consider a portfolio consisting of $d$ different assets, where $x_i$ and $m_i$ denote the fraction of the portfolio invested in, and the expected return of, asset $i$ respectively. $C$ denotes the covariance matrix of asset returns.
+The portfolio risk, which we aim to minimize, is $\frac{x^{\top}C x}{2(\sum_{i=1}^d x_i)^2}$.
 We used the correlation, mean, and standard deviation of 225 assets from the dataset of~\citep{CHANG20001271}.
 Our goal is to minimize the risk function subject to the expected return constraint $\frac{\sum_{i=1}^d m_i x_i}{\sum_{i=1}^d x_i}>r.$ We penalize the risk to formulate the problem as:

 Optionally, a non-negative constraint ($x_i\geq 0$ for all $i$) can be added to this problem, and it can be imposed by a proximal operator.
-In this experiment, instead of solving this quadratic program directly, consider a problem proposer who wishes to keep the formulation and data private and only offers noisy zeroth order oracle access.
-The test results are shown in Figure~\ref{fig_asset}.
-When $x_i$ was unconstrained, the query efficiency of ZORO(CoSaMP) was twice as good as SPSA and five times as good as FDSA; moreover, it saves around $20\%$ queries as compared to LASSO.
-When imposing the non-negativity constraint via a proximal operator, ZORO(CoSaMP$+$prox) further improved the query efficiency to be twice as good as LASSO.
-All solutions in this test matched the optimal value found via quadratic programming, which is approximately $2\times 10^{-4}$.
+In this experiment, instead of solving this quadratic program directly, consider a problem proposer who wishes to keep the formulation and data private and only offers noisy zeroth-order oracle access.

+As the appropriate $s$ is not clear {\em a priori}, we use the adaptive sampling strategy ({\em i.e.} AdaZORO) for this problem.
+The results are shown in Figure~\ref{fig_asset}.
+When $x_i$ was unconstrained, the query efficiency of AdaZORO(CoSaMP) was twice as good as SPSA and five times as good as FDSA; moreover, it saves around $20\%$ queries as compared to LASSO.
+When imposing the non-negativity constraint via a proximal operator, AdaZORO(CoSaMP$+$prox) further improved the query efficiency to be twice as good as LASSO.
+All solutions in this test matched the optimal value found via quadratic programming (using full knowledge of $C$), which is approximately $2\times 10^{-4}$.